 In terms of features, pCloud offers more of them than Icedrive.
 A good example is the dedicated audio tab included in every pCloud account.
 This tab takes any music files you upload and lets you sort them alphabetically or by song, album, artist or playlist.

 pCloud also has a password manager.
-It works like other password managers, providing strong passwords and autofilling them when you visit a website.
-It is a paid service that doesn’t come with paid plans.
-However, it is an option that Icedrive does not have.
+It works like other password managers, providing strong passwords and auto-filling them when you visit a website.
+Though is a paid service that doesn’t come with paid plans, it is an option that Icedrive does not offer.

-If you have images or other branding items, you can use them to customize folders you plan to share with other people.
+If you have images or other branding items, you can use them to customize folders on pCloud that you plan to share with other people.
 This gives your public-facing folder a professional appearance.

 Finally, anyone who visits pCloud can use its free and secure 5GB file transfer service, even without an account.